rgeorgia/InfinityDesktop/README.md

 # Infinity Desktop
-An attempt to roll a BSD desktop, specifically [NetBSD](http://netbsd.org/).
+An attempt to roll a BSD desktop, specifically for [NetBSD](http://netbsd.org/).

-I have always been attracted to  both NetBSD.
-I am not saying that it is the best BSD distros, NetBSD just seems to have a magnetic pull on me.
+I have always been attracted to **NetBSD**.
+I am not saying that it is the best BSD distros, **NetBSD** just seems to have a magnetic pull on me.
 Consequently, I want to make a good desktop experience with a solid operating system under the hood.

 Actually this, like many other projects, is a scratch for my particular itch.